 Melbourne Law School graduates are employed in a wide range of roles across many industries.
 This page offers a summary of the most recent employment outcomes of our JD graduates of 2020.

-The survey had a response rate of 75 per cent.
+The survey had a response rate of 90 per cent.
 This means the data is robust and gives a realistic picture of employment outcomes.
 The employers are listed in the report below.
-The class of 2017 survey results are consistent with the strong results for the class of 2016, which had an employment rate of 95 percent 18 months after graduation.
+Despite significant impacts of COVID-19 on the job market, the class of 2018 survey results shows that our graduates remain highly competitive.

 The full survey report provides a list of the number and variety of MLS graduate employers, serving as a useful reminder about the range of potential employers and sectors in which a law degree is considered valuable.